threatexpress/threatexpress/docs/redteaming/definitions.md

 ## Red Team

-A Red Team is an independent group that challenges an organization to improve its effectiveness.
+A Red Team is an independent group that, from the perspective of a threat or adversary, explores alternative plans and operations to challenge an organizatioøn to improve its effectiveness.

 ## Red Team Lead